Kelli OBrien Kelli OBrien

 Hormones don't operate in isolation.

-They are built, activated, converted, transported, and cleared through complex metabolic pathways.
-Every one of those processes requires:
+They are built, activated, converted, transported, and cleared through complex metabolic pathways, and every one of those processes requires adequate energy intake, stable blood sugar, sufficient micronutrients, healthy liver function, and a regulated nervous system.

 You Can Have a Period Without Ovulating